nuuuwan/lk_parliament_docs/tests/data/en.md

             iv.
 Provincial Councils, Provincial Ministries, Provincial Departments, other Institutions functioning under the Provincial Councils, and Local Authorities in terms of the relevant written laws;
         b.
 Officers and employees of public entities to whom a power or duty is conferred, delegated or assigned under this Act or any regulation made thereunder, including a Chief Accounting Officer, Accounting Officer or a competent authority referred to in Part VI of this Act.
     3. Every public entity and persons referred to in subsection (2) in respect of which this Act applies, shall notwithstanding anything to the contrary in the provisions of any other written law, comply with the provisions of this Act in managing public funds allocated to or levied by any such public entity under any written law.
-        - PART II
+II.
     - P OWERS , D UTIES   AND  F UNCTIONS   OF   THE  M INISTER   OF  F INANCE
     - AND   OTHER  A UTHORITIES
 4.
     1. The Minister to whom the subject of Finance has been assigned under Article 44 or 45 of the Constitution (in this Act referred to as the “Minister of Finance”) shall in addition to the powers conferred under Article 150 of the Constitution,  be responsible for  –
         - Powers, duties and functions of the Minister of Finance under this Act